Last updated on August 29, 2023 at 01:28 pm

 - Don’t forget to choose or make a thumbnail for your video.
 We’ve all seen videos where the thumbnail is stuck on someone making a silly face or of just a black screen.
 If you want people to engage, you need an engaging thumbnail.
 You can choose a compelling frame from your video or you can even make one from scratch.

-Clip Art and low-quality images from google are not your friends.
+Clip Art and low-quality internal communication images from google are not your friends.
 Luckily, there are A TON of free/inexpensive tools out there that can help you source high-quality images, edit content/graphics, and more.
 Here are a few of my favorites:

 - Canva: Content creation/editing (P.S. this comes with background removing capabilities and other ways to modify images)